The Knight's Tale: Synopsis

 They begin to duel with each other over who should get Emelye, but are thwarted by the arrival of Theseus's hunting party.
 Theseus plans to sentence the two to summary execution, but upon the protests of his wife and Emelye, he decides to have them compete in a tournament instead.
 Palamon and Arcite are to gather 100 men apiece and to fight a mass judicial tournament, the winner of which is to marry Emelye.
 The forces are assembled one year later and lavishly banqueted by Theseus.
 On the early morning before the tournament, Palamon prays to Venus to make Emelye his wife; Emelye prays to Diana to remain unmarried, or else to marry the one who truly loves her; and Arcite prays to Mars for victory.
-Theseus lays down rules for the tournament so that if any man becomes seriously injured, he must be dragged out of the battle and is no longer in combat.
+Theseus lays down rules for the tournament so that if any man becomes seriously injured, he must be dragged out of the battle and withdrawn from the combat.
 Because of this, the narrator (the Knight) claims that there were no deaths on either side.

 Although both Palamon and Arcite fight valiantly, Palamon is wounded by a chance sword thrust from one of Arcite's men, and is unhorsed.
-Theseus declares the fight to be over.
-Arcite wins the battle, but following a divine intervention by Saturn who takes Venus's side, he is mortally wounded by his horse throwing him off and falling on him before he can claim Emelye as his prize.
+Theseus declares the fight over.
+Arcite has won the battle; but Saturn intervenes on Venus's side, and Arcite's horse throws him off and falls on him, leaving him mortally wounded, before he can claim Emelye as his prize.
 As he dies in bed, he tells Emelye that she should marry Palamon, because he would make a good husband for her.
 After a heroic burial and a period of mourning, Theseus proclaims that Palamon should marry Emelye, and thus all three prayers are fulfilled.